vitabaks/postgresql_cluster/roles/update/README.md

 - Switchover Patroni leader role
   - Perform switchover of the leader for the Patroni cluster
   -  Make sure that the Patroni is healthy and is a replica
+     - Notes:
-     - Note: At this stage, the leader becomes a replica
+       - At this stage, the leader becomes a replica
+       - the database downtime is ~5 seconds (write traffic)
 - Stop read-only traffic
   - Enable `noloadbalance`, `nosync`, `nofailover` parameters in the patroni.yml
   - Reload patroni service